s0lst1c3/s0lst1c3.github.io/_posts/2019-04-18-eaphammer-v0-7-0-certificate-handling.md

 - eaphammer
 ---

+The latest version of EAPHammer greatly expands its ability to generate, import, and manage private keys and x509 certificates.
+This post describes these new features in detail, and provides the context and background information to understand why these new features were needed.

 # Background

 EAPHammer was originally created as a wrapper to hostapd-wpe, which uses vanilla hostapd’s bootstrap script to create self-signed server certificates.
 The bootstrap script, in turn, relies on a series of configuration files that must be edited by hand.
 This process used to be pretty painful to deal with, especially during time-boxed situations.
 Early releases of EAPHammer addressed this situation by providing a feature named Cert Wizard that automated the bootstrap process.
 Cert Wizard consisted of a series of prompts that asked the user to input a series of attributes that make up the certificates Common Name (CN) and Subject Alternate Name (SAN) (see figure __figure__).